-The fertility tracking wearable industry is growing fast, and for good reason.
-As careers, travel and weekend lie-ins take priority to many in their 20s and early 30s, it seems that many of us are leaving it until later in life to experience the joys and juggling of parenthood, suggests latest figures published by Office for National Statistics.
+The fertility tracking industry within wearable tech is growing fast, and for good reason.
+As careers, travel and weekend lie-ins take priority to many in their 20s and early 30s, it seems that many of us are leaving it until later in life to experience the joys and juggling of parenthood, according to the latest figures published by Office for National Statistics.

-And while the Royal College of Obstetricians and Gynaecologists warns that falling pregnant after the age of 35 can be difficult, the new generation of smart fertility gadgets and clever apps are here to help and making waves in the gene pool.
+And while the Royal College of Obstetricians and Gynaecologists warns that falling pregnant after the age of 35 can be difficult, the new generation of smart fertility gadgets and clever apps are here to help.

 Wearable basal body thermometers, for example, help women track their ovulation cycle by reading their basal body temperature, aka their BBT, which is an indicator of fertility.
 This data can then be viewed on a smartphone app to give users a better understanding of when they are likely to conceive, speeding up their chances of getting pregnant.
 These wearables can also come in useful for those wanting to avoid pregnancy naturally, too.

 There haven't been too many tech savvy ways to help couples conceive but now you can wear the Ava bracelet.
-Worn only at night, the Ava device looks at nine physiological parameters then gathers millions of data points which is sends to your smartphone.
+Worn only at night, the Ava device looks at nine physiological parameters then gathers millions of data points, which is sends to your smartphone.
 In the morning, you can check the graphs and info collected to see if it's an optimal time to conceive.
+This year, Ava conducted a study with the University Hospital of Zurich, which said that the device can detect 5.3 fertile days with a 89% accuracy.

 This oral basal body thermometer claims to take temperatures up to four times faster than standard thermometers.
 It has a vibrating, as opposed to ringing, alarm to let the user know when it's time to take their temperature, which may come as a welcome feature to a sleeping partner.